Xiaoming-Yu/SingleGAN/README.md

  ```

 ### Acknowledgement
-The code used in this research is  is inspired by [BicycleGAN](https://github.com/junyanz/BicycleGAN).
+The code used in this research is inspired by [BicycleGAN](https://github.com/junyanz/BicycleGAN).

 ### Contact
 Feel free to reach me if there is any questions (Xiaoming-Yu@pku.edu.cn).